rstatsinger/contrast-java-webgoat-docker/README.md

 If you don't have a Contrast Security account, you can sign up for a free one-license Community Edition (CE) account [here](https://bit.ly/341PrFu).

+If you already have a Contrast account or you're involved in a formal evaluation with us, you can still use this lab!
+See the instructions in the .env.template file.

 This lab has been tested for Docker Desktop on Mac.
 It will probably work on Linux, too.

 ## Setup